sz2404/PUI2018_sz2404/HW2_sz2404/README.md

 Regarding creating CSV file and write lines, I referred to professor's code [here]( https://github.com/fedhere/PUI2018_fb55/blob/master/Lab3_fb55/aSimplePythonThatWritesToCSV.py)

 At the end, I used the writelines function at the end to display the information in the CSV file.

+I included the Q102.csv as a sample of my bus information output.

 # Collaboration Statement: